Fair Pay and Trade Union Rights

 There is new protection against being subjected to a detriment ‘of a prescribed description’ (to be defined in regulations) for participating in protected industrial action.
 The limit on automatic unfair dismissal protection (in most circumstances) to the first 12 weeks of action is removed – dismissal for participating in protected industrial action will be automatically unfair whenever it occurs.
 In the statutory union recognition procedure, there will be power to introduce regulations to reduce the 10% admissibility criterion to between 2 and 10%.

 Where a majority of workers in the bargaining unit vote in favour of recognition, the CAC will be required to award recognition – the requirement for 40% support in the bargaining unit will be abolished.
-The collective redundancy threshold of 20 or more employees ‘at one establishment’ will be removed.
-The requirement to consult will be triggered when the employer proposes to dismiss as redundant 20 or more employees.

 Other restrictions introduced by the Trade Union Act 2016 are also removed – the requirement of a picket supervisor, the additional powers of the Certification Officer (including investigatory powers, power to impose a levy and financial penalties), the additional duties in relation to unions’ annual returns (concerning industrial action and political expenditure) and the restriction on collecting union subscriptions by check-off in the public sector.
 The facility time publication requirements and reserve powers are also abolished.
 Significantly, the requirement to ‘opt-in’ for political contributions is reversed, and the ‘opt-out’ procedure reinstated.